Réaumur–Sébastopol station: History

-The line 3 platforms are decorated with panels showing old newspapersfront pages, some of which relate to the Second World War.
+The line 3 platforms are decorated with panels showing old newspapers front pages, some of which relate to the Second World War.
 They recall the historical concentration of newspapers headquarters in Rue Réaumur.

 The station was renovated from 4 March 2013 to 30 June 2014 as part of the Renouveau du Métro (RNM) program.
 Its line 4 platforms were raised between 28 August to 26 November 2017 to install landing doors, in preparation for the automation of the line.
 Those doors were then installed from November to December 2019.

-In 2019, 5,291,106 travelers entered this station which placed it at 75th position of the metro stations for its usage.
+In 2019, 5,291,106 travellers entered this station which placed it at 75th position of the metro stations for its usage.